 I know you can relate.
 (And that’s a comfort to me!)

 Dishes are piled up in the sink.
 You’re pulling clean underwear out of the dryer for your potty training toddler.
 Your kids need a bath (and a haircut, too).
 Dinner is looking like scrambled eggs (again).
 And you’re pretty sure you didn’t win any awards for “the Most Patient and Gentle Mommy” today.

 In fact, on days like this you might be tempted to judge yourself even more harshly than that.
 Not only were you not at your best, but actually, you’re a terrible mom.
 A pathetic homemaker.
 The day was a disaster.
 You probably deserve an F minus in motherhood.

 And on and on goes the litany in your head as you stew about the ways you didn’t match up or weren’t enough or were too whatever (angry, critical, impatient, disorganized, fill in the blank).

 You snap a shot of your depressing laundry pile after the kids go to bed and share it on Instagram with a self-deprecating comment and the hashtag #momfail.
+You can also use Instagram story templates to spice things up.
 It’s only meant as a joke, of course, but deep down it feels a little truer than you wish it did.

 If this sounds even remotely familiar, you need to know two things: